zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/humantic-ai.md

 ### Google Calendar

-When Google Calendar is [configured with Humantic AI](/handbook/marketing/marketing-operations/humantic-ai/#setup-google-calendar),you'll receive an email provide buyer and personality insights of all meeting attendees 1hr to 30 min prior to a scheduled meeting.
+When Google Calendar is [configured with Humantic AI](/handbook/marketing/marketing-operations/humantic-ai/#setup-google-calendar), you'll receive an email provide buyer and personality insights of all meeting attendees 1hr to 30 min prior to a scheduled meeting.

 ### Groove